 Making a car learn how to drive by itself in an extraordinary achievement but it is quite worrisome because it is not clear how the car makes its own decisions.
 The multiple sensors in the vehicle feed information straight into the car’s network of neurons that process the data and deliver the commands to operate the steering wheel and other systems that will keep the car driving on the road at varying road conditions.
 The network of artificial neurons was able to match the responses expected of a human driver in similar conditions.

 The worry lies in the possibility that at any given moment, the car may not respond as expected.
 If the car will refuse to drive forward after sitting on a red light, or it will crash into something, no one can explain or understand how it happened.
-The network of artificial neurons is very complicated that even the engineers who designed the network may not have the explanation why the unexpected response happened.
+The network of artificial neurons is very complicated that even the engineers who designed the network may not have the explanation of why the unexpected response happened.